cryptable/facial-recognition/README.md

 ip a
 ```

+Normally it is the second IP address of the enp0s3 interface.

-Search for "ens33" to get its IP address.
+Search for "enp0s3" to get its IP address.

 Now you can ssh into the guest OS from a terminal: